 I decided to make it simple by choosing the right foods.
 My cupboards and refrigerator went on an overhaul.
 I got rid of frozen and processed foods.
 Anything with high sugar and sodium content was out.
 Junk food disappeared.
 My family had to adjust, but they wanted to help me to reach my goals and supported the changes.
 I started using fresh produce, lean proteins, low-fat dairy, and whole grains.
 When it came to fat, I opted for healthy sources, such as tree nuts, avocado, and olive oil.

 I experimented with many different recipes and had fun preparing tasty, healthy dishes.
 I found that another plus to a summer diet was being able to cook on the grill.
 It was a great way to get the flavor I wanted without the dressings and cooking oil I might have used on the stove.
-I could toss anything on the barbecue, from vegetables on skewers to fish and meat, and spice up all of our meals.
+I could toss anything on the barbecue, with vegetables on skewers to fish and meat, and spice up all of our meals.

 It’s All About Portion Control

 I listened to the experts and realized I had to pay attention to portion control.
 I’d once seen a country singer who spoke about her diet, explaining how she ate several, tiny meals a day, rather than three, large ones.
 I decided to give it a go.
 I used a saucer for every meal.
 Anything that could not fit on the saucer was something I didn’t need.
-I planned on having light meals at the typical times each day as well as small snacks in between.
+I planned on having light meals at the normal times each day as well as small snacks in between.
 I discovered that I kept hunger at bay and maintained good energy levels as well while my metabolism picked up the pace.

 My summer diet wasn’t hard.
 I didn’t need to buy expensive food or hire a trainer.
 By eating right and getting physically active, the pounds melted away.
 When it was time to go on our anniversary trip, my summer diet plan paid off.
-I had to shop for a new wardrobe and the bikini was the first thing I bought!
+I had to shop for a new wardrobe, and the bikini was the first thing I bought!